4Timie/4Timie/README.md

 - 👋 Hi, This is 4Timie
 - 👀 I’m interested in building something, anything.
-- 🌱 I’m currently learning HTML, CSS, Javascript, and Angular.
+- 🌱 Familiar with HTML, CSS, Angular, JavaScript, Node, Kotlin.
 - 💞️ I’m looking to collaborate on any project.
 - 📫 How to reach me? boneless96@gmail.com.
 Yeah, laugh.